alphagov/gds-tech-learning-pathway/career-path/competencies/sharing-knowledge-with-others.md

 ## Sharing knowledge with others

-- Through documentation
+- Through writing documentation and guides
-- talks
+- Talks
+- Writing blogs on what you have been working on